Veer119238738738273/CS4337_Project-1/devlog.md

 I ran into an error in my arithmitic function.
 I Using (/ a b) returned rationals (e.g., 7/3) and raised a raw runtime exception on divide-by-zero.
 I fixed it by switching the quotient to meet integer division requirements and added an explicit (when (zero? b) ...) guard to raise a tagged error.
 Now I have completed the arith.rkt function.
 Now I am going to move onto the next function that I need to work on is the literals.rkt function

+#10.22.2025 Time 12:36 AM
+I got an error in the new function literals.rkt and I am getting the error message "parse: $ expected".
+This might be because of the string->list is stripping the $ character or could be treating it as a special which is making the parser to never actually sees $ at the start of the token.
+I am going to try to fix this and see if it will fix the output of my code.